 Horses are measured from the ground, just beside and behind a foreleg, to the top of the withers (shoulders).

-The withers is a part of the horse that doesn’t change height when the horse moves its head or back.
-This is the standard place to measure a horse’s height.
+The withers are a part of the horse that doesn’t change height when the horse moves its head or back.
+This is the standard method for measuring a horse’s height.

 This method is used no matter what measurement unit you use (hands or centimetres), what country you’re in, what type of riding you do, or what breed of horse or pony you have.